Wednesday, May 25th | 11am-12pm EDT

 To help provide answers to these and other questions, Criterion, with the support of Oak Foundation and the involvement of social change organizations with on-the-ground experience in Afghanistan, embarked on an exploration of the possible pathways to finance the future of Afghanistan, and ultimately shift gendered power dynamics in the country.

-Please join us on Wednesday, May 25th from 11am-12pm EDT for a webinar that will share the insights, frameworks, and ideas that emerged from our research.
+This session was held on May 25th from 11am-12pm EDT for a webinar that shared the insights, frameworks, and ideas that emerged from our research.